Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 1. [Code Institute](https://codeinstitute.net/)
-    - this project was based on the walkthrough project from Code Institute.
+    - this project was based on the walkthrough project Boutique Ado from Code Institute.
 1. [Slack Community]()
     - General trouble shooting to fix bugs in development
 1. [https://stackoverflow.com/](https://stackoverflow.com/)